Sign in

 Want more information on oem casting parts company?
 Feel free to contact us.

-Control boards:
+Control Boards:

-Im not even going to tell you how much a complete duet water pump costs. (hint: its less than $20)
+I'm not even going to tell you how much a complete Duet water pump costs.
+(Hint: it's less than $20)

 Conclusion:

-Auto Parts And Original Equipment Quandary
+Auto Parts and Original Equipment Quandary

 If the OEM vehicle manufacturer changes suppliers at some point, the new supplier can now be called OES even though that part is not original to the car.
-So keep in mind that OES does not necessarily mean it is the same as the part that was originally installed on the car at the factory.
+So keep in mind that OES does not necessarily mean it is the same as the part that was originally installed in the car at the factory.

 Most aftermarket parts sources will label a parts manufacturer as OES since they are OES for some parts but will not differentiate for each model or application.
 Some just flag a whole brand as OES because they are OES for one car manufacturer.
-But being OES supply for one part does not make a supplier OES for the entire vehicle.
+But being an OES supplier for one part does not make a supplier OES for the entire vehicle.

-Generally speaking, OES parts are the most cost effective quality option.
+Generally speaking, OES parts are the most cost-effective quality option.
 However, there can be aftermarket options that are better.

 Are you interested in learning more about Pump Parts for South Korea?
 Contact us today to secure an expert consultation!